New Year's Resolutions

 Stick to a Budget

-Adult Recreation Center memberships are $150 and Senior memberships are only $25.
+Adult Recreation Center memberships are $150 and memberships for seniors and young adults ages 18-24 are only $25.
 This means that for less than a dollar a day, you can have access to more than 30 centers citywide, including 12 indoor pools.